stardog-union/stardog-examples/examples/function/readme.md

 If your new function falls into one of the existing categories, it should implement the appropriate marker interface:

-* `com.complexible.stardog.plan.filter.function.cast.CastFunction`
+* `com.complexible.stardog.plan.filter.functions.cast.CastFunction`
-* `com.complexible.stardog.plan.filter.function.datetime.DateTimeFunction`
+* `com.complexible.stardog.plan.filter.functions.datetime.DateTimeFunction`
-* `com.complexible.stardog.plan.filter.function.hash.HashFunction`
+* `com.complexible.stardog.plan.filter.functions.hash.HashFunction`
-* `com.complexible.stardog.plan.filter.function.numeric.MathFunction`
+* `com.complexible.stardog.plan.filter.functions.numeric.MathFunction`
-* `com.complexible.stardog.plan.filter.function.rdfterm.RDFTermFunction`
+* `com.complexible.stardog.plan.filter.functions.rdfterm.RDFTermFunction`
-* `com.complexible.stardog.plan.filter.function.string.StringFunction`
+* `com.complexible.stardog.plan.filter.functions.string.StringFunction`

-If not, then it *must* implement `com.complexible.stardog.plan.filter.function.UserDefinedFunction`.
+If not, then it *must* implement `com.complexible.stardog.plan.filter.functions.UserDefinedFunction`.
 Extending one of these marker interfaces is required for the `Function` to be traverseable via the visitor pattern.

 A zero-argument constructor *must* be provided which delegates some initialization to `super`, providing first the `int`